 A recent study found that osteoporosis management remains insufficient, with treatment rates declining over time.
 Researchers observed that only 55.53% of diagnosed patients received treatment, which highlights significant gaps in care that could lead to worsening bone density and increased fracture risk.
 As osteoporosis progresses, individuals face higher chances of debilitating fractures, severely affecting their mobility and quality of life.

-Among the various treatment options for osteoporosis, Evenity has emerged as a key medication designed to improve bone density in postmenopausal women.
+Among the various treatment options for osteoporosis, Evenity (romosozumab) has emerged as a key medication designed to improve bone density in postmenopausal women.
 Understanding how Evenity works and how it compares to other treatments is crucial for making informed decisions about managing osteoporosis.

 In this article, we will dive into Evenity’s mechanism, its benefits, and the patient selection criteria, helping you determine whether it’s the right choice for your osteoporosis treatment.